Scrap The First Officer: Ryanair’s O’Leary

 Key Takeaways:

-• O'Leary suggested that in an emergency, the lone pilot could call upon a flight attendant trained to land the aircraft as a backup.
+• O'Leary suggested that in an emergency, a lone pilot could call a flight attendant, who would be trained to land the aircraft.

-• The British Airline Pilots Association strongly condemned the idea as "unwise, unsafe" and a publicity stunt, citing potential public horror.
+• The British Airline Pilots Association strongly criticized the idea, deeming it "unwise, unsafe" and a publicity stunt.

 See a mistake?
 Contact us.